kubesphere/kubekey/docs/config-example.md

   name: sample
 spec:
   hosts:
-  - {name: node1, address: 172.16.0.2, internalAddress: 172.16.0.2, port: 8022, user: ubuntu, password: Qcloud@123} # Assume that the default port for SSH is 22, otherwise add the port number after the IP address as above
+  - {name: node1, address: 172.16.0.2, internalAddress: 172.16.0.2, port: 8022, user: ubuntu, password: Qcloud@123} # Assume that the default port for SSH is 22.
+Otherwise, add the port number after the IP address.
+If you install Kubernetes on ARM, add "arch: arm64".
+For example, {...user: ubuntu, password: Qcloud@123, arch: arm64}.
-  - {name: node2, address: 172.16.0.3, internalAddress: 172.16.0.3, password: Qcloud@123}  # the default root user
+  - {name: node2, address: 172.16.0.3, internalAddress: 172.16.0.3, password: Qcloud@123}  # For default root user.
-  - {name: node3, address: 172.16.0.4, internalAddress: 172.16.0.4, privateKeyPath: "~/.ssh/id_rsa"} # password-less login with SSH keys
+  - {name: node3, address: 172.16.0.4, internalAddress: 172.16.0.4, privateKeyPath: "~/.ssh/id_rsa"} # For password-less login with SSH keys.
   roleGroups:
     etcd:
-    - node1
+    - node1 # All the nodes in your cluster that serve as the etcd nodes.
     master:
     - node1
-    - node[2:10] # the nodes from node2, node3,..., to node10
+    - node[2:10] # From node2 to node10.
+All the nodes in your cluster that serve as the master nodes.
     worker:
     - node1
-    - node[10:100]
+    - node[10:100] # All the nodes in your cluster that serve as the worker nodes.
   controlPlaneEndpoint:
     domain: lb.kubesphere.local
-    address: ""
+    address: ""      # The IP address of your load balancer.
     port: 6443
   kubernetes:
     version: v1.19.8
     imageRepo: kubesphere
     clusterName: cluster.local
     masqueradeAll: false  # masqueradeAll tells kube-proxy to SNAT everything if using the pure iptables proxy mode.
-[Default: false]
+[Default: false].
-    maxPods: 110  # maxPods is the number of pods that can run on this Kubelet.
+    maxPods: 110  # maxPods is the number of Pods that can run on this Kubelet.
 [Default: 110]
-    nodeCidrMaskSize: 24  # internal network node size allocation.
+    nodeCidrMaskSize: 24  # The internal network node size allocation.
 This is the size allocated to each node on your network.
 [Default: 24]
-    proxyMode: ipvs  # mode specifies which proxy mode to use.
+    proxyMode: ipvs  # Specify which proxy mode to use.
 [Default: ipvs]
   network:
     plugin: calico
     calico: